Endogen/lamden-python-dev/README.md

 And since that is the case, we also need to specify the contract name and the function name withing that contract that we want to be executed with our transaction.

 For a normal transfer of TAU coins the contract name is `currency` and the function name is `transfer`.
+To view the code of the smart contract visit [this website](https://www.tauhq.com/contracts/currency).

 #### Sending